danielraffel/unofficial-symphony-maestro-mk1/README.md

 This is an independent community project.

 Apogee does **not** provide support for this software.
 Please direct all feedback, bug reports, and questions to this project's GitHub Issues page.

 ## Acknowledgments

-Many thanks to Apogee for their cooperation during development and for making it possible to explore restoring support for this hardware on modern versions of macOS.
+Many thanks to Apogee for their cooperation during development, for trusting me and for making it possible to explore restoring support for this hardware on modern versions of macOS.
+“Apogee”, “Symphony” and "Maestro" are trademarks of their respective owners, used here only for identification and compatibility.